Unmasking the Modern-day Pharisee

 healthcare; climate change; drug addiction; gun violence; immigration issues;

-inflation; national security; political divisiveness; poverty rising cost of
+inflation; national security; political divisiveness; poverty; rising cost of

 War, the modern-day Pharisee stands before the congregation declaring that